Looking for an acronym? Please see the acronyms listing.

 The process by which a state governmental agency reviews a professional education program to determine if it meets the state’s standards for the preparation of school personnel.

-A statement written by a site visit team or review panel which is confirmed by the Accreditation Council as a deficiency related to one or more components or a CAEP standard.
+A statement written by a site evaluation team or review panel which is confirmed by the Accreditation Council as a deficiency related to one or more components or a CAEP standard.
 A stipulation is of sufficient severity that a standard is determined to be unmet.
 For educator preparation providers (EPPs) seeking to continue their accreditation, a stipulation must be corrected within two years to retain accreditation.
 For EPPs seeking initial or first accreditation, a stipulation leading to an unmet standard will result in denial of accreditation.

 A learner in a P-12 school setting or other structured learning environment but not a learner in an educator preparation program.